 Throughout her career, remineralization of carious teeth and the restoration of the oral soft tissues have been a significant focus of her research.
 Working with Dean Erling Johansen, she has shown that teeth can remineralize and stay caries free for extended periods of time, up to twenty years, even in the highest risk patients.
 Most important, in sixteen years of treatment and study, there have been no deaths from oral infection in bone marrow transplant patients.
 The usual death rate in these patients is 25%.
 In fact, the allogenic patients actually engrafted sooner.
 These BMT, treated with remineralization solutions have had significantly less mucositis, less pain, less morphine required than those on a standard fluoride rinse.
 Dr. Papas has written two books and over 100 publications and has lectured nationally and internationally.

 Ronald Perry, D.M.D., M.S., FAGD

-Dr. Perry is Director of the Gavel Center for Restorative Research and Professor at Tufts University School of Dental Medicine.
+Dr. Perry is Director of International Student Program and Professor at Tufts University School of Dental Medicine.